Apple iMac (27-inch, Latest Model) Review

 The latest Apple iMac 27-inch is something you’d call a generational upgrade, that improves on the 2015 versions on many facets, packing faster components, newer ports, and a beautifully bright display than its predecessor.

-CONS: the rear-facing ports are not convenient.
-Limited ergonomic adjustment options.
+- Limited ergonomic adjustment options.

 When Steve Jobs launched the original iMac 20 years ago, he envisioned that someday it will be a computer for everyone.
 Sure, over the years it has set the bar for premium Windows systems built in its mold.
 Apple has since refined the iMac’s design into the current super-slim unibody version, that has remained unchanged since 2012.
 All we can say is that the newer iMacs are closer to Steve Job’s vision, of not having unnecessary CD drives, something that makes us excited over the iMac 2019.